department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/special-monthly-compensation.md

 - Complete paralysis of both legs that's resulted in being unable to control your bladder or bowels

 <strong>Or you have:</strong>
-- Hearing loss in both ears (with at least one ear’s deafness caused by military service) that's rated as 60% or more disabling, and you have blindness in both eyes<strong>or</strong>
+- Hearing loss in both ears (with at least one ear’s deafness caused by military service) that's rated as 60% or more disabling, and you have blindness in both eyes, <strong>or</strong>
 - Hearing loss in both ears (with at least one ear’s deafness caused by military service) that's rated as 40% or more disabling, and you have blindness in both eyes with only the ability to perceive light, <strong>or</strong>
 - Total deafness in one ear as well as blindness in both eyes with only the ability to perceive light